-An implementation may allow a texture image array of level 1 or greater to be created only if a mipmap complete set of image arrays consistent with the requested array can be supported.
-A mipmap complete set of arrays is equivalent to a complete set of arrays where $level{base} = 0$ and $level{max} = 1000$, and where the dimensions of the image array being created are understood to be half the corresponding dimensions of the next lower numbered array (rounded down to the next integer if fractional).
+An implementation may allow a texture image array of level 1 or greater to be created only if a mipmap complete set of image arrays consistent with the requested array can be supported with $level{base} = 0$ and $level{max} = 1000$.

-3.8.12 Texture State and Proxy State
+3.8.15 Texture State and Proxy State

 The state necessary for texture can be divided into two categories.
 First, there are the multiple sets of texel arrays (a single array for the rectangular texture target; one set of mipmap arrays each for the one-, two-, and three-dimensional and one- and two-dimensional array texture targets; and six sets of mipmap arrays for the cube map texture targets) and their number.
 Each array has associated with it a width, height (two- and three-dimensional, rectangular, one-dimensional array, and cube map only), and depth (three-dimensional and two-dimensional array only), an integer describing the internal format of the image, integer values describing the resolutions of each of the red, green, blue, alpha, depth, and stencil components of the image, integer values describing the type (unsigned normalized, integer, floating-point, etc.) of each of the components, a boolean describing whether the image is compressed or not, and an integer size of a compressed image.
 Each initial texel array is null (zero width, height, and depth, internal format RGBA, component sizes set to zero and component types set to NONE, the compressed flag set to FALSE, and a zero compressed size).
+Multisample textures contain an integer identifying the number of samples in each texel, and a boolean indicating whether identical sample locations and the same number of samples will be used for all texels in the image.
 The buffer texture target has associated an integer containing the name of the buffer object that provided the data store for the texture, initially zero, and an integer identifying the internal format of the texture, initially R8.

 Next, there are the four sets of texture properties, corresponding to the one-, two-, three-dimensional, and cube map texture targets.
-Each set consists of the selected minification and magnification filters, the wrap modes for s, t (two- and three-dimensional and cube map only), and r (three-dimensional only), the TEXTURE BORDER COLOR, two floating-point numbers describing the minimum and maximum level of detail, two integers describing the base and maximum mipmap array, a boolean flag indicating whether the texture is resident, and three integers describing the depth texture mode, compare mode, and compare function.
-In the initial state, the value assigned to TEXTURE_MIN_FILTER is NEAREST_MIPMAP_LINEAR, (except for rectangular textures, where the initial value is LINEAR), and the value for TEXTURE_MAG_FILTER is LINEAR. s,t, and r wrap modes are all set to REPEAT (except for rectangular textures, where the initial value is CLAMP_TO_EDGE).
-The values of TEXTURE_MIN_LOD and TEXTURE-MAX_LOD are -1000 and 1000 respectively.
-The values of TEXTURE_BASE_LEVEL and TEXTURE_MAX_LEVEL are 0 and 1000 respectively.
-The value of TEXTURE_BODE, and TEXTURE_COMPARE_FUNC are NONE, and LEQUAL respectively.
+Each set consists of the selected minification and magnification filters, the wrap modes for s, t (two-and three-dimensional and cube map only), and r (three-dimensional only), the TEXTURE_BORDER_COLOR, two floating-point numbers describing the minimum and maximum level of detail, two integers describing the base and maximum mipmap array, a boolean flag indicating whether the texture is resident, and three integers describing the depth texture mode, compare mode, and compare function.
+In the initial state, the value assigned to TEXTURE_MIN_FILTER is NEAREST_MIPMAP_LINEAR (except for rectangular textures, where the initial value is LINEAR), and the value for TEXTURE_MAG_FILTER is LINEAR. s, t, and t wrap modes are all set to REPEAT (except for rectangular textures, where the initial value is Clamp_to_edge).
+The values of texture_min_lod and texture_max_lod are -1000 and 1000 respectively.
+The values of texture_base_level and texture_max_level are 0 and 1000 respectively.
+The value of texture_base_level border_color is (0,0,0,0).
+The values of texture_compare_mode, and texture_compare_func are none, and lequal respectively.